Facts & Trivia

 Dr. Chaim Weizmann, who developed synthetic acetone for the British in WWII, used the royalties from producing the product in Commercial Solvents Corporation in Terre Haute to fulfill his dream of Israel.
 He later became the first President of the modern state of Israel.
 He was posthumously honored by Governor Mike Pence as a Sagamore of the Wabash on May 30, 2013, at CANDLES Holocaust Museum and Education Center in Terre Haute, Indiana.

 Sydney Pollack (July 1, 1934 – May 26, 2008) was an American film director, producer, and actor.
 Pollack was born in Lafayette, Indiana, to a family of Russian Jewish immigrants, the Son of Rebecca (née Miller) and David Pollack, a semi-professional boxer and pharmacist.
-The family relocated to South Bend; Pollack directed over 20 films and 10 television shows, acted in over 30 movies or shows and produced over 44 films.
+The family relocated to South Bend; Pollack directed over 20 films and ten television shows, acted in over 30 movies or shows, and produced over 44 films.
 For his film Out of Africa (1985), Pollack won the Academy Award for Best Director and Best Picture.

 Bertha Beitman Herzog was born in Washington, Indiana, and grew up in Wabash, Indiana.
 She helped found several local organizations, including the Cleveland Federation of Jewish Women’s Organizations and the Jewish Big Sister Association.